Sahara Desert. Photo by Canva

 One of my main reasons for going to Morocco, and flying into Casa Blanca, was to camp in the Sahara Desert.
 Luckily, I was already travelling across Morocco, and the trip from Midelt to the Desert didn’t really take that long.

 Along my journey, I found many amazing stops along the way, all of which helped me in having a better insight into the culture of Berbers.
-As I travelled closer to the Sahara, I watched the landscape get flatter and become more orange.
+As I travelled closer to the Sahara, I watched the landscape become increasingly flat and orange.

 It was the most magical thing I have seen in my life.
 I’d never come across sand that orange and never even seen so much sand in my life.
 I absolutely loved it.